knowm/AHaH/README.md

 ## Running the Software

 All the sample applications that are part of the AHaH! project can be run from the command line, and a Java JRE version 6 or higher is needed.
-For each sample app, a description, tips for running the app, and the arguement list is given in the corresponding source code.
+For each sample app, a description, tips for running the app, and the argument list is given in the corresponding source code.
 Each app is configured to take a list of parameters which you can use to tweak and experiment with.
 The default argument values are in parentheses.